4.6 WFC CCD Detector Charge Transfer Efficiency - CTE

 The charge traps degrade the efficiency with which charge is transferred from pixel to pixel during the readout of the CCD array.
 This is seen directly in the "charge trails" that can extend to over 50 pixels in length upstream (i.e., away from the parallel transfer direction) of hot pixels, cosmic rays and bright stars (see Figure 4.28 for an example).

 4.6.2 Improving CTE: Considerations Before Making the Observations

 The simplest mitigation of the imperfect CTE is to reduce the number of charge transfers required for a given source to reach the readout amplifier on the CCD.
-If the source of interest is small (~10″ across or less), placing it close to the corner of the detector will result in greatly enhanced net CTE.
+If the source of interest is small (~10″ across or less), placing it close to the serial register and amplifier will result in greatly enhanced net CTE.
 APT has a pre-defined aperture setting for this purpose called

 The CTE loss experienced for a particular pixel's packet of charge depends on the size of the packets that precede it.
-Larger downstream packets will leave more traps filled, while smaller downstream packets will leave empty traps, which can affect how many of the electrons in the charge packets continue with the packet.
+Larger downstream packets will leave more traps filled and thus unable to grab more charge.
+This allows more electrons to continue transferring along with the packet.
 Observations with very low background (< 30 e¯ for ACS) will suffer large losses for very faint sources.
 This is likely to be problematic for narrow band filters and extremely short exposures.
 In these cases, raising the background will greatly improve the CTE and thus the S/N of these sources.
-For users planning to stack multiple images to reach very faint limits, they should plan to achieve a background level of ~20 e¯ for ACS.
+Users planning to stack multiple images to reach very faint limits should plan to achieve a background level of 30e¯ or more for ACS.
+The higher the background level, the higher the percentage of flux above the background survives to readout (See Figure 4 of ACS ISR 2022-04).
+ACS ISR 2022-04 shows that when the background is 40e– or greater, even the faintest stars retain >50% of their electrons.

 The background can be increased in several ways: